-Sharing of videos (in synchronous lessons and in moodle for asynchronous lessons), by both teachers and students Sharing of varied content: Google drive (e.g. PowerPoints with research and summary of debates) Use of various online resources .
-Padlets (e.g. to record the emotional control area to be worked on and the subsequent undertaking of the collective project) .
-Mentimeter (strategies to develop skills)
+Sharing of varied content: .
+Google drive (e.g. PowerPoints with research and summary of debates). .
+Padlets (e.g. to record the emotional control area to be worked on and the subsequent undertaking of the collective project). .
+Mentimeter (strategies to develop skills).